Kemps Ridley Sea Turtle Facts

 Kemps Ridley Sea Turtle Physical Description

-Species: L. kempii
+- Species: L. kempii

-Kemps Ridley Sea Turtle Life and Ecology
+Kemps Ridley Sea Turtle Distribution, Habitat, and Ecology

 Within that range, it solely inhabits the neritic zone where it prefers areas close to shore, with depths of 160 ft (49 m) or less.
 This creature often inhabits regions of red mangrove, as well.

+It also remains rather highly migratory by nature as well.
 This turtle also displays a highly specialized breeding behavior, for which it is rather popular.
 More than 95% of all breeding females migrate to one beach, in Tamaulipas, Mexico (the one they were hatched on) to lay their eggs….all together.